jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Evolution Doesn't Happen Without Fighting - Main street Has to Act

+Do you believe in Techvolution?
 Do you think red/blue philosophy old and played out?
 Is cable news valuable or useless?
 Do you live in the Matrix to keep the powers of the Industrial Age alive?
-Can we live happy lives inside the era of mass collaboration if we embrace Techvolution and leap into the Computer Age?
+Can we live happy lives inside the era of mass-collaboration if we embrace Techvolution and leap into the Computer Age?
 Do you seek to destroy the Death Star one again?

 You are the hero of civilization Stargazer.
 These are the questions history is asking you.
 To help you answer them, here are two stories—one about an antagonist, the other a protagonist.
 The first is about King Charles I, who ruled England from 1625-1649.
 Remember the Thirty Years War, when Main Street was tearing itself apart in the name of Protestant and Catholic kings.
 Well, adding to that anarchy was King Charles.
 He led England into a civil war to defend his self-image of being a god on Earth.
 His story teaches us about ours, and should help you answer the questions history is asking you decide.